 "Seba's whimsical, lushly detailed illustrations of snakes, butterflies, and myriad other creatures have a vintage charm that will seduce science buffs and aesthetes alike."

 "A gorgeous testament to the wonder with which the Old World surveyed the New."

 "A vast and beguiling tome....
 Any one of the reproductions could be framed as a picture in its own right."

 "Snakes alive!
 What a cabinet of creepy-crawly curiosities."

 Albertus Seba.
 Cabinet of Natural Curiosities

 A most unusual collection of natural specimensAlbertus Seba’s Cabinet of Curiosities is one of the 18th century’s greatest natural history achievements and remains one of the most prized natural history books of all time.

 Though it was common for men of his profession to collect natural specimens for research purposes, Amsterdam-based pharmacist Seba (1665–1736) had a passion that led him far beyond the call of duty.
 His amazing, unprecedented collection of animals, plants, and insects from all around the world gained international fame.

 In 1731, after decades of collecting, Seba commissioned illustrations of each and every specimen and arranged the publication of a four-volume catalogue detailing his entire collection—from strange and exotic plants to snakes, frogs, crocodiles, shellfish, corals, insects, butterflies, and more, as well as fantastic beasts, such as a hydra and a dragon.

-Our superb, complete reproduction is taken from a rare, hand-colored original.
-The introduction offers background information about the fascinating tradition of the cabinet of curiosities to which Seba’s curiosities belonged and an additional annex, written by contemporary biologists, provides descriptions of the specimens.
+This superb, complete reproduction is taken from a rare hand-colored original.
+The introduction offers background information about the fascinating tradition of the cabinet of curiosities to which Seba belonged and an additional annex, written by contemporary biologists, provides descriptions of the marvelous and myriad specimens.